sols000/GlobalKeySharp/README.md

 Global key hook, Non conflict hotkey, Keyboard Nonitor

 Tips:
-1. This is a keyboard hook library running on Windows.
+1. This is a simple keyboard hook library running on Windows.
 2. This library also suport programs that using C++.
 3. The demo is a x86 application. you can use x64 if you like.